Pranay-Singhania/ClickBait/README.md

 ## **Features**

-    ✔ __Responsive__ design for all types of devices.📱📑💻 ✔ Advanced search functionality with **debouncing** and **caching** to provide an optimized search experience.
+    ✔ Responsive design for all types of devices.📱📑💻
+    ✔ Advanced search functionality with ***debouncing*** and caching to provide an optimized search experience.
-    ✔ **React routing** to navigate between different pages of the website.
+    ✔ React routing to navigate between different pages of the website.
-    ✔ **Lazy loading** to improve the website's loading speed.
+    ✔ Lazy loading to improve the website's loading speed.
-    ✔ **CRUD** functionality to manage products and other data.
+    ✔ CRUD functionality to manage products and other data.

 ## **Technologies used**

-    ▫ React
+    * React
-    ▫ Redux Toolkit
+    * Redux Toolkit
-    ▫ React-router
+    * React-router
-    ▫ Material ui icons
+    * Material ui icons
-    ▫ Css
+    * Css

 ## **Installation**